 - Make the mask’s top edge fit along the line you have created

 - Make sure it is tall enough to capture the entire text when it passes under the line.

 - Go down to the Text position in Effect Controls.
 Go to the position.

 - Move to the spot on the timeline where the line finishes animating

-- Move the text beneath the line and click on the stopwatch next to the position.
+- Notice the text beneath the line and click on the stopwatch next to the position.

-- Move forward about 10 or so frames and bring the position above the line.
+- Travel forward about 10 or so frames and bring the position above the line.